overview components memorymap downloads possibilities contact

 The Application Code

-Once Amélie has initialised, control is passed to the first instruction, at the first byte, of the "application code".
+Once Amélie has initialised, control is passed to the first byte of the "application code".

 This is responsible for two things: